vmware-archive/nsxraml/md-version/nsxvapi.md

 * **put** *(secured)*: Update the specified hardware gateway.

+### Request body parameters

+  * **replicationClusterId** - Optional.
+Object ID of the replication cluster that this hardware gateway will use.
+    If not specified, then default replication cluster ID is used in the hardware gateway.

 **Method history:**

 Release | Modification
 --------|-------------
 6.2.3 | Method introduced.
+6.4.2 | Method updated.
+A new request body parameter **replicationClusterId** added.

 * **delete** *(secured)*: Delete the specified hardware gateway.